James A. Hemenway

-James Alexander Hemenway (March 8, 1860February 10, 1923) was a United States representative and Senator from Indiana.
+James Alexander Hemenway (March 8, 1860 – February 10, 1923) was an American lawyer and politician who served as a United States representative from 1895 to 1905, and Senator from Indiana from 1905 to 1909.

+Biography

 Born in Boonville, Indiana, he attended the common schools, studied law, and was admitted to the bar, commencing practice in Boonville in 1885.

+Early career

+He was prosecuting attorney for the second judicial circuit of Indiana from 1886 to 1890.

+U.S. House of Representatives

-He was prosecuting attorney for the second judicial circuit of Indiana from 1886 to 1890 and was elected as a Republican to the Fifty-fourth and to the five succeeding Congresses and served from March 4, 1895, until his resignation, effective March 3, 1905, at the close of the Fifty-eighth Congress, having been elected Senator.
+He was elected as a Republican to the Fifty-fourth and to the five succeeding Congresses and served from March 4, 1895, until his resignation, effective March 3, 1905, at the close of the Fifty-eighth Congress, having been elected Senator.
 While in the House of Representatives, he was chairman of the Committee on Appropriations (Fifty-eighth Congress).

+U.S. Senate

 Hemenway was elected to the U.S. Senate to fill the vacancy caused by the resignation of Charles W. Fairbanks and served from March 4, 1905, to March 3, 1909; he was an unsuccessful candidate for reelection.
 While in the Senate he was chairman of the Committee on University of the United States (Fifty-ninth and Sixtieth Congresses).

+Later career

 After the Senate, he resumed the practice of law in Boonville.
 He donated generously to the Old Presbyterian Church in Boonville, which his family had attended for generations.

+Death and burial

 He died in Miami, Florida; interment was in Maple Grove Cemetery, Boonville.

 Hemenway is the namesake of the community of Hemenway, Missouri.